learn-co-curriculum/react-hooks-state/README.md

 We are going to dive deeper into React event handling later.
 For now, know that React events are written as attributes inside a JSX tag and are named using camelCase.
-Notice the `<div>` tag in the `render` method has an attribute `onClick` which set equal to the function object `this.increment`.
+Notice the `<div>` tag in the `render` method has an attribute `onClick` which is set equal to the function object `this.increment`.
 In this example application, when the `div` is clicked, the function `this.increment` will be invoked, thereby updating the state using `this.setState()`.